Friday, 14 October 2005

 In-tubed in London

-Once again, I was back in London.
-Travelling up and down the city in the tube.
-Saw an ad sticking on the tube wall about "Paternity testing", advising women that if they had any concerns about the paternity of their child, DNA testing is now possible to identify the father.
+Travelling up and down the city in the tube, I saw an ad on the tube wall about "Paternity testing", advising women that if they had any concerns about the paternity of their child, DNA testing is now possible to identify the father.
 For a company to put an ad of this kind and to invest money on it, it means that there is indeed a market for it and sufficient number of women (and men) are interested in finding out if the child is indeed of that particular man.
 Seems like a commentary on these times!

 I can bet, that such an Ad would never be accepted in India.
 Anyone stupid enough to put such an ad in a public place, is likely to be prosecuted for corrupting the impressionable public, if not already lynched by angry mobs.
 In India, we don't have adultery, do we?
 Or worse, women having multiple partners.
 It is against our culture!